Tips for Reducing the Risk of Harm from Substance Use

 - Don’t drive while under the influence.

 - Don’t mix.
 Avoid using different substances (including alcohol) at the same time.
 Check out drugcocktails.ca for more information on mixing medicine, alcohol and drugs

 - Combining antidepressants and MDMA at the same time, it can cause serotonin syndrome.
 Signs of serotonin syndrome include very high fever, sickness, dangerously high blood pressure, heart problems and can result in death.

 - If you mix diazepam and opioids, it may cause slowed breathing, and even death.
 They are both central nervous system (CNS) depressants, which means they slow the brain.

-- Take periodic holidays from your drug use.
+- Take a break once in a while from your drug use.

 - Talk to someone you trust.
 Whether it’s a friend, family member, teacher, coach or reaching out to someone who has been there like a Peer Support worker, it can be helpful to talk through what you’re feeling.
 Not sure where to start?
-Check out of Tips for Talking with Someone and 8 Easy Tips for Venting to Friends.
+Check out our Tips for Talking with Someone and 8 Easy Tips for Venting to Friends.

 - Learn how to recognize the signs and respond to an overdose.

 - Consider getting trained to use a naloxone kit.
 Online training is available from Towards the Heart.

 For more self-care options check out the Apps & Tools section.
 Sometimes help from a professional is needed, check out the Get Support section.